 The institution you borrow money from is your lender.
 In the case of most federal student loans, the Department of Education is the lender, but they hand over the maintenance of the loan to a servicer.
-The loan servicer is the company that will handle your loan, maintain monthly payments, and offers support when it comes to making sure you have a comfortable payment plan.
-The lender provides the money and the servicer works with you to repay the lender.
-The servicer is who you go to when you need to track down payments, adjust your repayment plan, or when you are having trouble with payments.
+The loan servicer is the company that will handle your loan, maintain monthly payments, and offer support when it comes to making sure you have a comfortable payment plan.
+The lender provides the money, and the servicer works with you to repay the lender.
+The servicer is who you go to when you need to track down payments or adjust your repayment plan or when you are having trouble with payments.

 For private student loans, the lender may be a bank, credit union, or any other private company.
-It's important to know that in some cases your lender can sell your loan to another lender and there are a few reasons why a lender may do this.
+It's important to know that in some cases, your lender can sell your loan to another lender.
+There are a few reasons why a lender may do this.
 It may simply be that they need or want to provide services for more people and need to make some room.
-Check out this link if your lender does sell your loan to another lender:
+Check out this link if your lender does sell your loan to another lender.

 Standard Repayment Plan